faitht1023/cmdf-2021/README.md

 **By: Daniela, Emily, Faith, Jaylan, Jessica, and Vicky**

-Hopping Through History is a web browser game that raises awareness about women in technology and the struggles they have faced throughout history.
+Hopp-ing Through History is a web browser game that raises awareness about women in technology and the struggles they have faced throughout history.
 We wanted to create an easy yet aesthetically pleasing game that would educate players about the impact of women in technology to reduce gender bias.

 ### Try it out [**here**](https://faitht1023.github.io/)!
 ### Checkout our [**Devpost submission**](https://devpost.com/software/hopping-through-history)!